RotherOSS/doc-otobo-installation/content/backup-restore.rst

    Options:
     -d                     - Directory where the backup files should place to.
     [-c]                   - Select the compression method (gzip|bzip2).
 Default: gzip.
-    [-r DAYS]              - Remove backups which are more than DAYS days old.
+    [-r DAYS]              - Remove backups which are more than x DAYS days old.
     [-t]                   - Specify which data will be saved (fullbackup|nofullbackup|dbonly).
-Default: fullbackup.
+Default: full backup.
     [-h]                   - Display help for this command.

    Help: